Earn your degree in one year from a leading research university

 Assess drivers and organizational factors to ensure HR alignment with the organization’s mission, vision, and values.

-Incorporate diversity and inclusion practice into all aspects of HR management.
+Incorporate integrity and impartiality into all aspects of HR management.

 Curriculum